ashutoshmjain/gita/src/mathuraChap09.md

 ---

 As they stepped outside the crowded hall, the light drizzle had just stopped.
 A thick rainbow lit up the evening sky.
 Three of them, raising their big mugs, took a deep breath.
 The clean air was restored with enormous efforts from angel scientists.
 Humans had littered the planet into a wasteland.
-Fortunately most of the waste swamps were converted into thick forests.
+Fortunately most of the waste swamps were bio-engineered into thick forests.
+The downside, however, was rampant forest fires despite angels regularly monitoring over the biosphere.

 The Angel looked at the rainbow.
 Marveling at the immensity of the nature; he started his monologue.
 He had decided to sacrifice the evening to a deeper conversation - on manifestation - and he wanted to prepare his mind for details.

 There are three basic colors that our [eyes](https://www.allaboutvision.com/eye-care/eye-anatomy/color-vision) are designed for - he said - Red, Green and Blue[^RGB].
 They mix up to make millions of colors.
 Our eyes are limited to around ten million shades.
 Possibilities are endless, but four new colors are rather stable - Orange, Yellow, Indigo and Violet.
 Together with three basic ones, the seven colors are, as we all know, the colors of a rainbow.
 They are a special group because they are normally hidden in one "transparent invisible" light - as if they formed a perfect union to have a common name - a representative identity.
 We normally call this identity sun light or  "White" light - even though it is nothing like White.

 Fairy liked the poetic monologue - Maybe White makes sense because the opposite is utter darkness! - she added.

-Meanwhile Angel took a big sip, to resume with a clear throat - They do reveal themselves when elements meet - after the rain when the sun shows up - the suspended droplets, on tiny dust particles - light up the washed air.
+Angel took a big sip, to resume with a clear throat - They do reveal themselves when elements meet - after the rain when the sun shows up - the suspended droplets, on tiny dust particles - light up the washed air.
 As if there is a spectral choreography of all that could be observed.
 The cosmos shows up its true nature - and beautiful it is!
 Isn't it?

 Seeing them both share the pleasant observation, he announced  - they also hold the clues to the very nature of creation - the "birth" as we normally call it.
 The announcement invited a "head turn" - from both the friends.
 A sign - that he got their full attention.

 Each of these seven colors is a statement of separation.
 For example, Green is a signal that all the other colors left it alone - a separation occurred, yet it survived.
 What color is it that we don't see when our eyes see the peaceful Green?

 He waited a bit for the Fairy and her Friend to respond.
 Finding them silent but curious, he added - White light minus Green is Magenta.
-Anything that appears Green must absorb the Magenta - out of white light that falls on it - to reflect back Green.
+Anything that appears Green must absorb the Magenta - to reflect back Green.

 Looking at beautiful Magenta, we can never tell it is a shade that conspired against the "Green" - left the poor "Green" alone - he smiled.
 Let's just call it the "inverse" of Green, or "Anti-Green" - semantics don't really matter - we can call them "complimentary" too - because together they create an Identity - the white light!